Story

 July/August 1991 | Volume 42, Issue 4

 What reader has not been infuriated at having to look up something in a book with no index?
 Serious books written in this century usually are indexed.
-But in the eighteenth and early nineteenth centuries this was not the case, and one reader of the time was so annoyed by the lack of indexes in his books that he supplied a number of them himself.
+But, in the 18th and early 19th centuries, this was not the case, and one reader of the time was so annoyed by the lack of indexes in his books that he supplied a number of them himself.

 Exactly how many books Thomas Jefferson indexed is unknown because a fire on Christmas Eve 1851 destroyed two-thirds of the library he had sold to the government to form the nucleus of the Library of Congress.
 Of the surviving books, three have short indexes written by Jefferson.
 Two are copied onto blank end pages; one is on a separate sheet bound into the book.

-Much more interesting, however, is an extensive index of two thousand items and five hundred additional page references found among Jefferson’s unpublished papers.
-The index is a historical novelty, for it is certainly the only thing of its kind written by a President of the United States.
+Much more interesting, however, is an extensive index of 2000 items and 500 additional page-references found among Jefferson’s unpublished papers.
+The index is a historical novelty, for it is certainly the only thing of its kind written by a president of the United States.
 But it is something more.
 Thomas Jefferson’s index provides us with a small, special insight into one of the most complex personalities America has ever produced.

-The work Jefferson indexed was Benjamin Smith Barton’s Elements of Botany , published in Philadelphia in 1803.
-Jefferson acquired his copy in 1808, during his second term as President.
-Barton’s book, the first work of elementary botany written by an American, was one Jefferson would have turned to often, for not only was he chauvinistic about American science, but he was also an enthusiastic amateur gardener and horticulturist.
-Morever, Barton had honored Jefferson by naming a native woodland herb after him, Jeffersonia diphylla .
+The work that Jefferson indexed was Benjamin Smith Barton’s Elements of Botany, published in Philadelphia in 1803.
+Jefferson acquired his copy in 1808 during his second term as president.
+Barton’s book, the first work of elementary botany written by an American, was one that Jefferson would have turned to often, for not only was he chauvinistic about American science; he was also an enthusiastic amateur gardener and horticulturist.
+Morever, Barton had honored Jefferson by naming a native woodland herb after him, Jeffersonia diphylla.

 Before the computer made indexing as simple as typing, there was one standard way to produce an index.
 You placed a large stack of paper slips before you and proceeded to page through the book, copying on each slip of paper the subject or name to be indexed together with its page number.
 When the last page was finished, the slips were placed in alphabetical order, multiple entries were arranged numerically by page number, and the whole business was copied slip by slip into a finished index.